 We are excited to advise as of 25 November 2023, Dr Huang will be offering fertility treatment through Genea Melbourne City.
 Dr Huang will continue to offer the same fertility (and other gynaecological services).
-Consultations will remain at our East Melbourne and Melbourne CBD rooms, and IVF and IUI treatments will be through Genea Melbourne City.
+Consultations will remain at our East Melbourne rooms, and IVF and IUI treatments will be through Genea Melbourne City.

 Genea has over 30 years of experience in offering individualised care and pioneering scientific advancements to support patient’s individual fertility journey.
 Genea Melbourne City is a new all-purpose-build-laboratory that opened in September 2023, fitted with advanced equipment and exclusive Genea technology